Homemade Soft Pretzels

 These soft homemade pretzels are so versatile and easier to make than you think.
 With very little prep time and effort, you’ll have the perfect snack ready to serve, dip or dunk!

 It is said that the Catholic Church played a part in the history of the pretzel.
 With so few ingredients it was a popular food to consume during lent when all kinds of meat, dairy, and eggs were prohibited.
+We like to make a sourdough version as well which you can find right here!

-Through a history of adaptations, various names, meaning, and legends, one thing remains it that the pretzels are a symbol of love, prosperity and undying love (or so I’d like to think!).
+Through a history of adaptations, various names, meaning, and legends, one thing remains it that the pretzels are a symbol of prosperity and undying love (or so I’d like to think!).

 Today we all know it as a popular grab and go snack.
 In any food court or bakery, we stroll by that unmistakable fresh baked soft pretzel smell and our mouths start to water, but this homemade version is SO MUCH BETTER!

-How to make them
+How to make Soft Pretzels

-Using your stand mixer add yeast to the water and sugar and let stand then mix it together, then add the oil, flour, and salt.
+• Using your stand mixer add yeast to the warm water and sugar and let stand then mix it together, then add the oil, flour, and salt.
 Knead on low speed until you have a firm smooth dough.

-Transfer dough to a floured surface and knead the ball into a dough.
+• Transfer dough to a floured surface and knead the ball into a dough.
 Transfer to an oiled bowl making sure all sides of the dough have been greased, cover in plastic and place in a warm area to rise.

-Punch the dough down and cut into four segments.
+• Punch the dough down and cut into four segments.
 On a lightly floured surface roll each segment into a rope, form into a pretzel shape.
 Place the pretzels on a parchment paper-lined cookie sheet and cover with plastic.
 Let the pretzels rise for a second time.

-Once they have risen, in a large pot of boiling water and baking soda add pretzels one or two at a time, flipping once with your slotted spoon.
+• Once they have risen, in a large pot of boiling water and baking soda add pretzels one or two at a time, flipping once with your slotted spoon.
 Place the boiled pretzels on a wire rack to dry, then place again on the parchment paper-lined cookie sheet, brush with egg and sprinkle with salt.

-Bake until golden brown and serve warm.
+• Bake until golden brown and serve warm.
 Brushing with melted butter is a great addition!

 Do I really need to add baking soda to boiling water?

 Yes!
-This process is what gives the pretzels its dark, shiny coating and distinctive flavour.
+This process is what gives the pretzels their dark, shiny coating and distinctive flavour.
 Without it, it’s not a real pretzel.
 Ok, that’s a stretch perhaps, but it really is worth the extra step!

 What is dry active yeast?